 Our story is about Jane, a 48-year old woman who have been suffering headaches since she was 14 years old.
 She was officially diagnosed with migraine.
 She has tried Fiorinal but as time went by, she became dependent on it.
 She tried other medication but it didn’t help.
 She also tried other options like the ones mentioned previously but the only option that temporarily helped her is the massage therapy.

-When Jane was visiting New York, she came across Norman Marcus Pain Institute in the hope of finding something to help her medical condition.
+When Jane was visiting New York, she came across into a recommended clinic in the hope of finding something to help her medical condition.
 With the help of the Muscle Pain Detection Device which was developed by Dr. Marcus, there were 16 muscles identified as the source of pain.
 Due to limited time, she was only able to receive treatment for 6 of the 16 muscles.
 As a result, she became pain-free by the end of the week and has stopped taking Ibuprofen.

-She again went to Norman Marcus Pain Institute in New York City NY to get treatment for the remaining untreated muscles.
+She again went to the clinic in New York City NY to get treatment for the remaining untreated muscles.
 Afterwards, the residual pain she was feeling in her neck and upper arms were eliminated.

 The lesson of the story teaches us that as far as pain is concerned, the muscles should be considered as the source of the pain.
-Jane’s remarkable story may serve as an example for you and you could experience what Jane did when you consult with doctors at Norman Marcus Pain Institute.
+Jane’s remarkable story may serve as an example for you and you could experience what Jane did when you consult with doctors.

 Many people have suffered from back pain.
 No matter what method they try, the back pain they suffer recurs and bothers them again.
 There is a new method available now and it involves our muscles.
 Muscles are often the cause of back pain and it is often under-diagnosed.
 However, this is quite tricky because our muscles work in an orchestrated manner.
 They work together in order for us to move so pinpointing the exact muscle that’s causing the pain will require specific diagnostic work.

 A common example is that patients with should and neck pain report discomfort in the trapezius muscle, which runs from the top of the arm to the neck.
-Interestingly, we at Norman Marcus Pain Institute have realized that it is actually the infraspinatus muscle that’s causing the pain.
+Interestingly, we at the clinic have realized that it is actually the infraspinatus muscle that’s causing the pain.
 When misdiagnosis occurs, then it is not difficult to imagine why treatment is ineffective.

 We use the same treatment approach for the lower back.
 There are instances that the pain originates from the buttocks but felt in your back.
 This may also go the other way around.
 So now, the most logical question to answer is how will we know for sure which muscle is the source of pain.